Pricing Comparison

 You negotiate a new SOW.
 Kickoff is 2-3 weeks out after contracts and deposits.

-Cost of not having a retainer: Weeks of competitive advantage and market positioning
+What the delay costs: Weeks of competitive advantage and market positioning

 Which Model Fits Your Store?